AndersDJohnson/rfc-js-async-pragma-top-level-await/README.md

 In order to use `await`, you need to be inside an `async` function.

-For scripting purposes, this is cumbersome:
+For scripting purposes, or at the top-level scope of a file, this is cumbersome:

 ```js